 Instructions

-- Lightly grease a small cast iron skillet with olive oil.
+Lightly grease a small cast iron skillet with olive oil.

-- Place your skillet on the grill and heat to medium-high (375-400F).
+Place your skillet on the grill over medium high heat (375-400F).

-- Close the lid and cook for approximately 5 minutes or until the cheese is fully melted and bubbly.
+Close the lid and cook for approximately 5 minutes or until the cheese is fully melted and bubbly.

-- Very carefully remove the hot cast iron skillet from the grill.
+Very carefully remove the hot cast iron skillet from the grill.
 Serve provoleta hot with toasted baguette slices.

 Notes